TSX-V: SYH | OTC: SYHBF

 Put plainly, increased uranium demand is coming from all angles.
 And that includes a new contracting cycle that’s just now getting underway with major utilities entering the market to secure their next long-term U3O8 contracts.

-The combination of supply cuts from the highest-margin producers and utilities coming back into the market will create what many experts agree will be the greatest uranium bull market anyone has ever seen.
+The combination of dwindling secondary supplies, supply cuts from the highest-margin producers, and utilities coming back into the market will create what many experts agree could be the greatest uranium bull market anyone has ever seen.

 The Inflation Reduction Act of 2022 also provides funding for US nuclear power projects, including a tax credit for electricity produced at qualified nuclear power facilities.